 Location.
-35° 49.892′ N, 115° 26.115′ W. Marker is in Goodsprings, Nevada, in Clark County.
-Marker is on San Pedro Street, on the right when traveling east.
+35° 49.935′ N, 115° 26.058′ W. Marker is in Goodsprings, Nevada, in Clark County.
+Marker is on Spring Street 0.1 miles west of Vegas Street, on the left when traveling west.
 Touch for map.
-Marker is located at Goodsprings Park.
-Marker is at or near this postal address: 365 San Pedro Street, Jean NV 89019, United States of America.
+Marker is in this post office area: Jean NV 89019, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Good's Spring (about 400 feet away, measured in a direct line); The Pioneer Saloon (about 700 feet away); Old Elko Fire Bell (approx. 7 miles away); Jean, Nevada (approx. 7.1 miles away); The Arrowhead Trail Highway (approx. 7.1 miles away); The Yellow Pine Mining Company Railroad (approx. 7.1 miles away); The Last Spike (approx. 8.3 miles away); a different marker also named The Last Spike (approx. 9 miles away).
 Touch for a list and map of all markers in Goodsprings.

 Also see . . .

 1. Yellow Pine Railroad.
 (Submitted on June 26, 2007.)